MileHacker Logo

 • Hostels/Budget Guesthouses

 Dedicated hostels are rare.
-Budget travelers encounter basic guesthouses or local lodges, often family-run, with simple rooms that may include fans instead of air conditioning, and sometimes shared bathrooms.
+Budget travelers encounter basic guesthouses or local lodges, often family-run, with simple rooms that might have fans instead of air conditioning, and sometimes shared bathrooms.
 They provide an authentic, no-frills experience.

 • Mid-range Hotels

 A range of 3-star hotels exists, especially within the coastal Tourism Development Area (TDA).
-These places have comfortable, air-conditioned rooms, en-suite bathrooms, often a swimming pool, and on-site restaurants.
+These places have comfortable, air-conditioned rooms, en-suite bathrooms, often a swimming pool, and on-eateries on the premises.
 They balance comfort with reasonable pricing.

 • Luxury Hotels/Resorts

-Several 4-5 luxury resorts are concentrated along the coast in areas like Kololi, Cape Point, and Bijilo.
+Several 4-5 luxury vacation spots are concentrated along the coast in areas like Kololi, Cape Point, and Bijilo.
 These have extensive amenities, including multiple swimming pools, spas, fine dining restaurants, and beachfront access.
-They cater to travelers seeking comfort and full services.
+They cater to travelers seeking comfort plus entire services.

 • Boutique Hotels